woodstone121/DeepCore/_posts/2017-06-01-Metis_Project.md

 ![Population Estimate from the Gates Foundation (source: Nature Magazine)]({{ site.baseurl }}/assets/images/Metis_Project/nature-population-map-11-may-17-online.jpg){: width="40%"}

 In order to complete this project, we're using a machine learning modality called segmentation, which is related to the more commonly known task of classification, but differs in important ways.
 Most people are familiar with image classification as an application of deep learning.
 Classification is the challenge of assigning categories to pictures.
-For example, a classifer could look at 1,000 pictures and tell you whether or not each one contains an airplane.
+For example, a classifier could look at 1,000 pictures and tell you whether or not each one contains an airplane.
 Segmentation goes a step further and outlines the plane in the image.

 ![Population Estimate from the Gates Foundation (source: Nature Magazine)]({{ site.baseurl }}/assets/images/Metis_Project/segmentation.png){: width="40%"}

 Everyone knows about the ImageNet classification challenge, but there are also challenges for segmentation.
 [PASCAL VOC](http://host.robots.ox.ac.uk/pascal/VOC/) is the most well known, and the PASCAL VOC dataset is still the go-to for training segmentation networks.
 In recent years, ImageNet itself has included a segmentation challenge.
 There are also a [variety](http://biomedicalimaging.org/2017/challenges/) of [segmentation challenges](http://www.isles-challenge.org/) in the [medical domain](http://brainiac2.mit.edu/isbi_challenge/).

 The idea for this project is to create detailed maps by using segmentation on satellite images.
 If we use segmentation to find water, for example, we can turn satellite images into maps of water.
 This has all kinds of applications.
 For instance, if you applied a water segmentation algorithm to the same images of coastline over and over again, you could track sea level changes.
-Or you could find floded areas after a natural distaster.
+Or you could find flooded areas after a natural disaster.
 If you consider other terrain types, like forest, farmland, and urban areas, there are a lot of possibilities.

 This is somewhat similar to a couple of [Kaggle](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space) [competitions](https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection).
 The difference is that our goal is to have the student work out the *entire* project pipeline from data acquisition to results.
 So we aren't just handing over a dataset with images and ground-truth; we're handing over a set of tools to help students acquire their own ground-truth.
 Each student will choose their own project, and we're hoping that they will come up with lots of interesting ideas.